Showing posts with label Keller. Show all posts

 Tuscumbia was the first railroad in Alabama and the fourth in the USA.

-Located 204 West Fifth Street Tuscumbia.
+Located at 204 West Fifth Street, Tuscumbia.

 Tuscumbia Train Depot back view

-Tuscumbia Railroad First Railroad west of the Alleghenies
+Tuscumbia Railroad: First Railroad west of the Alleghenies

 Tuscumbia Rail Depot front view

-In 1948, a new depot was built along Shop Pike in Sheffield and the 5th Street Depot was
+In 1948, a new depot was built along Shop Pike in Sheffield, and the 5th Street Depot was

 donated to the City of Tuscumbia for a Community Center.